 One thing that is both a strength and limitation of the Holland Interest Types system is that there are only 6 types used to describe people and occupations.
 People and occupations are diverse and it is certainly a bit of an oversimplification to define them by a combination of just 6 types.
 However, having a maximum of 6 types has helped make the system practical to use for career exploration, and the research evidence does provide general support for the existence of these 6 major types.
 Why am I bringing this up?
 The reasons is that when we try to classify people by using only just 6 types, each type encompasses a wide variety of things.
 For example, Realistic incorporates working with machines, working in nature, and athletic activities.
 These three kinds of activities are quite different in some ways, even though they all share the common thread of “doing physical, hands-on activities”.
 This diversity within each type can impact your scores.
 For example, if I love working with machines but hate nature and animals, I might score in the low to moderate range on the Realistic type because I like one aspect of Realistic but dislike these other two aspects.
 Thus, even if doing hands-on jobs that involve machines would be a great fit for me and thus the Realistic type does indeed capture an important part of my career interests, my score might underestimate my true degree of interest in this type.
 It might make it seem like I don’t like to “do physical, hands-on activities” even if I actually love to do this in certain contexts (e.g., with machines).
 This example drives home the value of being able to work with a qualified career exploration specialist who can help you correctly interpret your career interest assessment scores.
 There is plenty of complexity and nuance in accurately identifying our career interests and it is hard to do this alone without the support of an expert.
 Thus, if you have access to a specialist, this is a good time to consult with them to make sure you are interpreting your Profiler results correctly.
 And if it is not practical or affordable to obtain consultation (a lot of folks are in this situation), that’s Ok; we’ll do the best job we can.
 In fact, taking the Basic Interest Survey (see below) to help double-check the accuracy of your Profiler results can be a great next steps towards ensuring more accurate determination of your true career interest types.

 Our next task is to figure out whether or not your Profiler results are clear enough to allow you to proceed with classifying your types.
-It is difficult to come up with clear decision rules about when results are clear versus unclear, as it’s much easier to determine by looking at specific cases (coming soon: check out these video examples where I talk about some specific cases).
+It is difficult to come up with clear decision rules about when results are clear versus unclear, as it’s much easier to determine by looking at specific cases.
 However, I’ve tried my best to articulate some “signs,” as follows.

 Here are some signs that your Profiler results are clear: